Land use and infrastructure plans and technical studies

 Outcomes Report (March 2014)

 Commitment 7 of the of the Sydney Growth Centres Strategic Assessment Program Report required a review of the Commonwealth Cumberland Plain Woodland higher long term management viability lands (HMV) identified under the Strategic Assessment for inclusion within the Cumberland Plain priority conservation lands (PCL).
-The Office of Environment and Heritage (OEH), as the lead agency for this Commitment, has now completed this review.
-The letter from OEH advising the outcomes of the review and the report are listed below.
+The Office of Environment and Heritage (OEH), as the lead agency for this commitment, has now completed this review.
+Read the letter from OEH advising the outcomes of the review and the report: